crystal-ball/componentry/demo/components/ComponentsScreen/Screens/Buttons.md

 that screen readers are able to understand the intent of a user interacting with that element.
 The Button component makes it easy to create semantic, accessible button elements that look like anchors with the `link` prop.

+## Advanced theming

+Advanced button theming is available to control: darken percent for hover and active states, single disabled style, text transform and text weight.

 <PropsTabs componentProps={componentProps} themeColors size />